Michael Graves: Later years

 Graves retired as a professor of architecture at Princeton University in 2001, but remained active in his architecture and design firm.
-He also became an advocate for the disabled in the last decade of his life.
-When Graves became paralyzed from the waist down in 2003 as a result of a spinal cord infection, the use of a wheelchair heightened his awareness of the needs of the disabled.
+He also became an advocate for disabled people in the last decade of his life.
+When Graves became paralyzed from the waist down in 2003 as a result of a spinal cord infection, the use of a wheelchair heightened his awareness of the needs of disabled people.
 After weeks of hospitalization and physical therapy, Graves adapted his home to suit his accessibility needs and resumed his architectural and design work.

 In addition to other types of buildings and household products, Graves designed wheelchairs, hospital furnishings, hospitals, and disabled veteran's housing.
 Graves also became a "reluctant health expert," as well as an internationally recognized advocate for accessible design.
 In 2013, President Barack Obama appointed Graves to an administrative role in the Architectural and Transportation Barriers Compliance Board (also known as the Access Board).
 The independent agency addresses accessibility concerns for people with disabilities.

 In 2014, a year before his death, Graves helped to establish and plan the Michael Graves College, which includes The School of Public Architecture at Kean University in Union Township, New Jersey.
 Kean University's Bachelor of Arts in Architectural Studies program began in 2015; its Master of Architecture program is slated to begin in 2019.
-As part of gift from Graves's estate, in 2016 the university acquired The Warehouse at 44 Patton Avenue in Princeton, New Jersey, Graves's former home and studio, and two adjacent buildings.
+As part of the gift from Graves's estate, in 2016 the university acquired The Warehouse at 44 Patton Avenue in Princeton, New Jersey, Graves's former home and studio, and two adjacent buildings.
 The university plans to use the facility as an educational research center for its School of Public Architecture, although its main campus and its School of Public Architecture are located about forty miles away in Union, New Jersey.